sahanbull/context-agnostic-engagement/README.md

-# Important Notice

-### This dataset is going through a further ethical review at the moment and will not be available publicly until the ethical examination is complete.
-At this point, it is safe NOT TO TREAT THIS DATASET AS ETHICALLY APPROVED.
-We apologise for your inconvinience.

 # Video lectures dataset

 This repository contains the dataset and source code of the experiments conducted at reported using the VLEngagement